retrobrews/atari2600-games/README.md

 ***** WIP *****

 - Anguna<br />
 - Robo-Ninja Climb<br />
 - Runty's Revenge<br />
 - Solar Plexus<br />
 - Turtle Bay<br />
+- Kelly Kangaroo<br />
+- Winter Fortress<br />
+- Emelie and Maxwell in The Case of the Haunted Bakery<br />

 *Note: The ROMs listed here have been approved for free distribution on this site/project only.
 If you want to share it, please contact owner/developer.
 Thanks!